Swaroop Sampat: Acting career

-Swaroop modeled for Shringar, a kumkum company.
+Swaroop modelled for Shringar, a kumkum company.
 She teaches acting to disabled children.

 Other pursuits

 She is a trainer, travelling across India to conduct workshops for teachers to impart this knowledge for the benefit of children.

 She was selected by the then Gujarat Chief Minister Narendra Modi to head an educational program for children.

 She was selected as one of the top 10 Global finalists for the Global Teacher Prize conducted by Varkey Foundation, amongst 10,000 nominations from 179 countries worldwide.

 Personal life

 Swaroop is married to actor Paresh Rawal.
 She directs and acts in plays starring her husband.
 They have two sons, Aniruddh and Aditya.